Kunalpande1337/Masterblog/_posts/2024-11-05-cloud-computing.md

 Software as a Service (SaaS): SaaS delivers software applications over the internet, eliminating the need for local installation and maintenance.
 Users access these applications through a web browser, enabling them to work from any device with an internet connection.
 Benefits of Cloud Computing

-Cloud computing offers numerous advantages for businesses and individuals:
+<h2>Cloud computing offers numerous advantages for businesses and individuals:</h2>

 Cost-Effectiveness: Cloud providers offer flexible pricing models, allowing users to scale resources up or down as needed.
 This eliminates the need for significant upfront investments in hardware and software.